Make paper dog or puppy boxes for fun! These make great gifts, too!

 How to Make Paper Dog & Puppy Boxes

 To begin, cut out your cardstock using my free paper dog box SVG, DXF, or PDF files found in my resource library.
-I have two different dog designs — one is modeled after my border collie puppy and the other is modeled after my golden retriever dog.
+I have three different dog designs — one is modeled after my border collie puppy, one is a malamute, and the other is modeled after my golden retriever dog.
 Feel free to change the size of these, too!

 When you are done cutting everything out, you’ll have a head, a body, a box, and then various miscellaneous pieces like a tongue, ears, tail, eyes, nose, and collar.

 If your dog’s ears have multiple layers, go ahead and glue those together now.
 Note that there are tabs on the bottom that should be folded while you’re at it.

 Fold your head piece along the scorelines, both big folds and tab folds.
 Everything gets folded IN.